"The Glorious". One of the bright new stars created for the Firstborn.

 red

-Aldeberan, another contender, is a first magnitude
+Aldeberan is a first magnitude

-Reference: "Three is Company", Fellowship of the Ring: Lord of the Rings
+Reference for Borgil: "Three is Company", Fellowship of the Ring: Lord of the Rings

 Reference: Silmarillion

-"The star of Earendil shone bright in the West as
+"The star of Eärendil shone bright in the West as

-token that all was made ready, and as a guide over the sea; and Men
+a token that all was made ready, and as a guide over the sea; and Men

 marvelled to see that silver flame in the paths of the Sun.